Great Bible: Sources and history

-The non-italicised portions are taken over from Tyndale without change, but the italicised words, which are not found in the Greek text translated by Tyndale, have been added from the Latin.
+The nonitalicized portions are taken over from Tyndale without change, but the italicized words, which are not found in the Greek text translated by Tyndale, have been added from the Latin.
 (The added sentence can also be found, with minor verbal differences, in the Douai-Rheims New Testament.)
 These inclusions appear to have been done to make the Great Bible more palatable to conservative English churchmen, many of whom considered the Vulgate to be the only legitimate Bible.

 The psalms in the Book of Common Prayer of 1662 continue to be taken from the Great Bible rather than the King James Bible.

-In 1568, the Great Bible was superseded as the authorised version of the Anglican Church by the Bishops' Bible.
+In 1568, the Great Bible was superseded as the authorized version of the Anglican Church by the Bishops' Bible.
 The last of over 30 editions of the Great Bible appeared in 1569.

 Printing

 Myles Coverdale and Richard Grafton went over to Paris and put the work into the hands of the French printer, François Regnault at the University of Paris, with the countenance of Bonner, then (Bishop Elect of Hereford and) British Ambassador at Paris.
 There was constant fear of the Inquisition.
 Coverdale packed off a large quantity of the finished work through Bonner to Cromwell, and just when this was done, the officers of the Inquisition came on the scene.
 Coverdale and Grafton made their escape.
 A large quantity of the printed sheets were sold as waste paper to a haberdasher, who resold them to Cromwell's agents, and they were, in due course, sent over to London.
 Cromwell bought the type and presses from Regnault and secured the services of his compositors.

 The first edition was a run of 2,500 copies that were begun in Paris in 1539.
 Much of the printing – in fact 60 percent – was done at Paris, and after some misadventures where the printed sheets were seized by the French authorities on grounds of heresy (since relations between England and France were somewhat troubled at this time), the remaining 40 percent of the publication was completed in London in April 1539.

 Two luxurious editions were printed to showcase for presentation.
 One edition was produced for King Henry VIII and the other for Thomas Cromwell.
 Each was printed on parchment rather than on paper.
 The woodcut illustrations of these editions, moreover, were then exquisitely painted by hand to look like illuminations.
 Today, the copy that was owned by King Henry VIII is held by the British Library in London, England.
-Thomas Cromwell's edition is today held by the Old Library at St John’s College in Cambridge, England.
+Thomas Cromwell's edition is today held by the Old Library at St John's College in Cambridge, England.

 It went through six subsequent revisions between 1540 and 1541.
 The second edition of 1540 included a preface by Thomas Cranmer, Archbishop of Canterbury, recommending the reading of the scriptures.
-(Cranmer’s preface was also included in the front of the Bishops' Bible.)
+(Cranmer's preface was also included in the front of the Bishops' Bible.)

 Seven editions of the Great Bible were published in quick succession.